paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-092-comprehensive-iran-sanctions-accountability-and-divestment.md

 ### Statutory Notes

 #### References in Text
 The Export Administration Act of 1979, referred to in text, is Pub.
 L. 96–72, Sept.
 29, 1979, 93 Stat.
-503, which was classified principally to section 2401 et seq. of the former Appendix to Title 50, War and National Defense, prior to editorial reclassification and renumbering as chapter 56 (§ 4601 et seq.) of Title 50.
-Section 12 of the Act is now classified to [section 4614 of Title 50](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section4614&num=0&edition=prelim).
-For complete classification of this Act to the Code, see Tables.
+503, which was classified principally to section 2401 et seq. of the former Appendix to Title 50, War and National Defense, prior to editorial reclassification and renumbering as chapter 56 (§ 4601 et seq.) of Title 50, and was repealed by Pub.
+L. 115–232, div.
+A, title XVII, § 1766(a), Aug.
+13, 2018, 132 Stat.
+2232, except for sections 11A, 11B, and 11C thereof ([50 U.S.C.
+4611](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section4611&num=0&edition=prelim), 4612, 4613).
+Section 12 of the Act was classified to [section 4614 of Title 50](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section4614&num=0&edition=prelim) prior to repeal.

 The International Emergency Economic Powers Act, referred to in pars.
 (1) and (3)(A), is title II of Pub.
 L. 95–223, Dec.
 28, 1977, 91 Stat.
 1626, which is classified generally to chapter 35 (§ 1701 et seq.) of Title 50, War and National Defense.
 For complete classification of this Act to the Code, see Short Title note set out under [section 1701 of Title 50](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title50-section1701&num=0&edition=prelim) and Tables.